 These recurring dreams are showing the dreamer that he has a real talent for narration.
 He’s a born storyteller.
 The resolution is to continue to develop that talent.

 I graduated from high school four years ago and dream I’m back at school.
+I work on an assignment with my peers.
 I ask the teacher a question and am irritated by the response.
-I work on an assignment with my peers and they tell me I won’t graduate.
+My peers tell me I won’t graduate.
 This enrages me and I toss some desks.
 I know it’s the guidance counselor’s fault.
 I go to his office but it’s empty.

-He resolved the conflict by joining the Navy.
-Six months later he emailed me to say he’d found his place in life and was happier than he’d ever been.
+Six months later I received a message from the person.
+He resolved the dream by joining the Navy.
+He found his place in life and was happier than he’d ever been.